 -How dedicated/committed am I willing to be?

 -Is this recreational for me?
 Do I want to learn for the sake of learning?
-Is this just a way to be fit?
+Is this a substitute for my cardio workout?